aeons/finch/docs/cookbook.md

 **Note:** The endpoint body from the example above will never be evaluated if the `foo` endpoint fails (e.g., one of the params is missing).
-This shouldn't be a big surprise given that such behavior is quite natural for a functor (i.e., `map` function) - an endpoint on which `mapOutput` is called (via the syntactic sugar around `apply`) might be already failed.
+This shouldn't be a big surprise given that such behavior is quite natural for a functor (i.e., `map` function) - an endpoint on which `mapOutput` is called (via the syntactic sugar around `apply`) might have already failed.

 **Example 2: authentication**